History in France, part 3: Royan.

 Royan is a holiday resort sitting on the Gironde Estuary, about half way down the Atlantic coast of France.
 When we first came here, over twenty years ago, Royan was very much “an old folks’ town”, with a few elderly people enjoying the sun in the summer months and utterly devoid of any signs of life in the winter.

 Nowadays, although it most certainly not my favourite town in the area, it is a lively and charismatic place all year round, with a very good selection of shops and restaurants, wonderful markets and huge sandy beaches.
-People quite often rent our Chateau early in December in order to benefit from the excellent French-shopping, the way only the French can do it, in Royan.
+People quite often rent our Chateau early in December in order to benefit from the excellent Christmas markets, the way only the French can do it, in Royan.

 In 1789, shortly before the Revolution, this area of France was named Charente Inferieur, and it retained this name till the 1980s when, quite rightly, it was decided that the name was not very encouraging and, as tourism was vital, it was re-named Charente Maritime.
 Much better !